Relintai/pandemonium_engine_docs/tutorials/ui/gui_using_theme_editor.rst

 While the theme editor provides the tools to manage theme types and items, themes also include the default, fallback font that you can edit only using the Inspector dock.
-Same applies to the contents of complex resource types, such as `StyleBoxes <class_StyleBox>` and icons — they open for editing in the Inspector.
+Same applies to the contents of complex resource types, such as `StyleBoxes` and icons — they open for editing in the Inspector.

 .. figure:: img/default_font.png